Last Updated on January 29, 2024 by Electricalvolt

 The 5th and 7th harmonics order current produces a resultant flux distribution in the air gap that can cause a phenomenon called cogging( Refusal to start smoothly or crawl ( run at very high slip ).

 The synchronous speed of the motor is different for different order harmonics.
-When the motor starts accelerating, the base speed synchronous speed has to go through the synchronous speed of harmonics.
-If the load torque is met with the synchronous torque produced with the 7th-order harmonics, the motor speed will increase up to 1/7th of the base speed.
+When the motor accelerates, the base speed synchronous speed has to go through the synchronous speed of harmonics.
+If the load torque is met with the synchronous torque produced with the 7th-order harmonics, the motor speed will increase to 1/7th of the base speed.
 This phenomenon is known as crawling.

 5. Noise and Vibration :